-In addition, the GCCA+ Support Facility can provide ad-hoc assistance to EU Delegations and development partners implementing GCCA+ projects in partner countries at different phases of implementation (programming, identification, formulation, implementation, and evaluation).
+In addition, the EU GCCA+ Support Facility can provide ad-hoc assistance to EU Delegations and development partners implementing EU GCCA+ projects in partner countries at different phases of implementation (programming, identification, formulation, implementation, and evaluation).

-The GCCA+ initiative operates in line with the DCI instrument and thematic programming, specifically the Thematic Programme on Global Public Goods and Challenges (GPGC) 2014-2020.
+The EU GCCA+ initiative operates in line with the DCI instrument and thematic programming, specifically the Thematic Programme on Global Public Goods and Challenges (GPGC) 2014-2020.
 Programming is done on a yearly basis and the formulation and funding process takes about a year before projects are implemented.